PaulKinlan/paul.kinlan.me/content/en/creating-a-web-app-with-deno-fresh-and-tensorflow.md

 +++
 date = 2023-01-12T11:10:43Z
 slug = "ml-deno-fresh-tensorflow"
-summary = "I created a tool."
-tags = ["fresh", "deno", "button", "ml", "tensorflow"] title = "Creating a web app with deno, fresh and Tensorflow"
+summary = "After I trained a simple machine learning model that can detect if an image looks like a link or a button.
+I created a web app to help me test it using Deno, Fresh and TensorflowJS.
+My demo allows for dragging and dropping many images on a page and automatically classifying them." tags = ["fresh", "deno", "button", "ml", "tensorflow"] title = "Creating a web app with Deno, Fresh and TensorflowJS"

 +++
 Last week I got a trained a [simple model that will detect if an image looks like a link or a button](https://paul.kinlan.me/training-the-button-detector-ml-model/).
 It was fun and I learnt a lot.